Thursday, February 9, 2012

 Sunday, June 1, 2008

-Kokanee on the fly
+Kokanee on the fly, Okanagan

-The technique I like to use is trolling with a sinking line, plus I add a heavy tip to the end of the line, this gets the fly down 10 feet.
-The fly I use is a a maggot fly.
-This fly can be used as is or I like to add live maggots to the fly the red ones.
 The other fly I have had great success is a little smelt fly.
-The reason I like this fly is when you are using this fly, it will also get rainbows.You can get this rainbow streamer at the Canadian tire in Kelowna.
-My log for this spring on Wood lake April, 13 ,2008 Maggot fly very good 2 P.M.
-Also went April, 27 ,2008 1:30 P.M. very hot got limit 25 min.
+The other reason I like this fly is when you are using this fly, it is great also for getting rainbows.You can get this rainbow streamer at the Canadian tire in Kelowna.
+My log for this spring on Wood lake April, 13 , 2008 Maggot fly very good 2 P.M.
+Also went April, 27 , 2008 1:30 P.M. very hot got limit 25 min.
 There is nothing like getting a Kokanee on the fly, they are great fighters.
-I have seen them jump up to five times out of the water.
+I have seen them jump up to five times right out of the water.
 Posted By Alex Mentes